 I designed my calavera with nopales (cactus) in mind.
 This plant is very common in the southwest.
-It is used as a food in the Latino culture.
-It can be prepared as a salad, breakfast with scrambled eggs or chile verde.
-El nopal goes way back to the time of the Aztec.
-You will find this dish in your local mexican restaurant.
+It is used as a food in Latino culture.
+It can be prepared as a salad, breakfast with scrambled eggs, or chile Verde.
+El nopal goes way back to the time of the Aztecs.
+You will find this dish in your local Mexican restaurant.

 Never Without Earrings

-Even in the afterlife a girl needs her jewelry.
-The sterling earrings have been had cut and stamped by me.
+Even in the afterlife, a girl needs her jewelry.
+The sterling earrings have been hand cut and stamped by me.
 They can be removed and worn by the owner

 Traditional calavera with red flower

 SBHS Art Club facilitated by alumni Tira Bunn

 Red poppies and a Cardinal in remembrance for those we've lost.
 Our school has a rich tradition which spans over 130 years.
 The cardinal is also our school mascot; the colors black, white and red are our school colors.
 However, these colors have other symbolic meanings; red for love, black for death and mourning, and white for purity and eternal life.